shengyanli1982/load-ants/README.md

 | content_type | String  | "message" | DoH content type (`application/dns-message` or `application/dns-json`) | "message", "json"            |
 | auth         | Object  | -         | Authentication configuration for accessing this server (optional)      | See auth configuration below |

+**Technical Considerations for DoH Content Types:**

+-   `message` (`application/dns-message`): Implements the RFC 8484 standard protocol, supporting both GET and POST HTTP methods.
+This format encapsulates binary DNS messages directly and is the recommended option for optimal compatibility and performance across DoH providers.

+-   `json` (`application/dns-json`): Implements Google's JSON API specification for DNS queries, which **exclusively supports the GET method**.
+This format is provided primarily for compatibility with specific client implementations that require JSON-formatted responses.

+When configuring with `content_type: "json"`, you **must** specify `method: "get"`.
+The system's configuration validator enforces this protocol requirement and will reject any configuration that attempts to combine `content_type: "json"` with `method: "post"`, as this combination violates the Google Public DNS specification and would result in failed queries.

 #### Authentication Configuration (auth)

 Used for `upstream_groups.servers.auth`.